Lasse-Jaara/SummerGame/README.md

 - **pip**
 - **pygame-ce 2.5.5**

-## 🎯 Purpose
+## 🎯 Purpose/Goal

-The goal of this prototype is to:
+The purpose/goal of this project is to:
 - Experiment with core game mechanics of prototype
 - Build a playable version for testing
 - Learn to use **pygame**